 I’m not talking about the markets that are geared towards tourists but the ones where locals go and buy their daily or weekly food articles.

-Mercado do Bolhão is a multy level iconic market in an interesting neo classical building.
-There are vendors that sell flowers, fruits, vegetables, meats, fish and also freshly cooked quick bites.
+Mercado do Bolhão is a multi-level iconic market in an interesting neo-classical building.
+There are vendors that sell flowers, fruits, vegetables, meats, fish, and freshly cooked quick bites.

 4) Majestic Cafe for Lunch